corda/corda/docs/source/tutorial-building-transactions.rst

 ``-javaagent:lib/quasar.jar`` to the VM options, so that the ``Quasar`` instrumentation is correctly configured.

+.. note:: You can set up IntelliJ to do this automatically for every new unit test run config.
+    In Run -> Edit Configurations -> Defaults -> JUnit, add ``-javaagent:$PROJECT_DIR$/lib/quasar.jar`` to VM options.

 For the Cash transaction let’s assume the cash resources are using the standard ``CashState`` in the ``:financial`` Gradle module.
 The Cash contract uses ``FungibleAsset`` states to model holdings of